 Teen Advanced Open Water SCUBA Camp

-Take a deeper dive into the world of marine biology in our Advanced Open Water SCUBA certification camp.
-This program is designed for students who have already completed their Open Water SCUBA certification and are looking for new and challenging opportunities.
+Take a deeper dive into the world of marine biology in our 6- day Advanced Open Water/Nitrox SCUBA certification camp.
+This program is designed for rising 9th graders – recent high school graduates who have already completed their Open Water SCUBA certification and are looking for new and challenging opportunities!

 The waters off the North Carolina coast provide the perfect opportunity to further develop your skills, as our coast was rated one of the top diving destinations in North America.
 During this program, you will develop your knowledge of marine biology fundamentals and ocean conservation further while developing your SCUBA skills.
-This camp is designed for students, ages 13-17, who are passionate about SCUBA diving and the marine environment.
+This camp is designed for rising 9th-12th graders, who are passionate about SCUBA diving and the marine environment.
 Join us on our next adventure as we:

 - Earn a PADI Advanced Open Water SCUBA certification

-- Dive the waters off the coast of North Carolina
+- Dive the crystal clear waters off the coast of North Carolina

 Due to our commitment to personal instruction, each camp session will be limited to 15 students.
 This guarantees that everyone has the best experience possible.
 Camp tuition includes: lodging on Topsail Island, all meals from dinner on the first day to breakfast on the last day, 24-hour same-gender adult supervision (5:1 camper to staff ratio), admission to all activities, all equipment, transportation including pickup and drop off from the Wilmington International Airport (ILM), Sea Turtle Hospital donation, community service certificate, Sea Turtle Camp t-shirt and memorable group photo.
 Campers are responsible for round trip airfare to ILM or transportation to Topsail Island; mask, fins and snorkel; and additional money for souvenirs.